-Through the CRA's Informant Leads Program, the public can provide information to the CRA to assist in identifying taxpayers who are violating tax laws.
+The public can report a lead on suspected tax cheating in Canada to the CRA to assist in identifying taxpayers who are violating tax laws.
 Members of the public can report suspected tax evasion over the Internet on the CRA's website or by contacting the National Leads Centre by phone, mail or fax.